-exceeded environmental quality standards Unsure if standards or limits have been or limit values; or exceeded in the Broads intensive land-use; Not relevant The effects on areas or landscapes which have a The area to which the SPD applies is the Broads recognised national, Community or with an equivalent status to that of a National international protection status.
-Park.
+The Environmental Assessment of Plans and Programmes Regulations 2004 requirement Assessment of the Flood Risk SPD Intensive land-use; The effects on areas or landscapes which have a recognised national, Community or international protection status.
+The area to which the SPD applies is the Broads with an equivalent status to that of a National Park.